 What began as a German family company fronted by Adi Dassler, where the brand gets its name, became a strong name throughout each continent.
-In the 1980s Adidas agreed hip-hop’s first ever endorsement, creating a sneaker and apparel deal with Rum- DMC, who made the record ‘My Adidas’.
 This move brought Adidas to a new audience and, already a fixture in households across the world, had now become part of mainstream sportswear and formed the visual fabric of emerging hip-hop culture, not stopping and Run-DMC and finding its name used across the culture’s music into the 90s.

 At this point, Adidas has its eye firmly set on the future, without ever losing its respect for how the brand has found itself in such a position.
-A truly iconic brand, Adidas continues to reinvent and reimagine classic styles by tweaking design, construction, and visuals for the updated contemporary market.
-We all buy Adidas for its enduring style and relevance, something that is reinforced through the persistent high regard in which the Samba, the Superstar, Continental, Campus shoe, and Adilette slide.
+This truly iconic brand continues to reinvent and reimagine classic styles by tweaking design, construction, and visuals for the updated contemporary market.
+We all buy the brand for its enduring style and relevance, something that is reinforced through the persistent high regard in which the Samba, the Superstar, Continental, Campus shoe, and Adilette slide.

 The brand is sure of itself in the modern market too, however, and is making headway in current trends including the Falcon shoe and the Yung 96 shoe, indicative of the lightning-quick rise in the popularity of the chunky sole sneaker that is ubiquitous in 2019.